Personal Engagement, Professional Enrichment

-Leadership Johnson County is an adult community leadership training program at Franklin College.
-Over the past 23 years we have developed citizens’ leadership skills and community awareness through our Signature and Select Programs.
-This guide outlines many educational workshops and seminars that will help you and your organization thrive in a competitive business environment.
-Whether you are looking for the deep dive provided in the nine-month Signature Program, or ½ day to full-day workshops designed for better teams, communication or management training, LJC has a training for you!
+Leadership Johnson County at Franklin College is a community leadership training program.
+During the past three decades, we have developed citizens’ leadership skills and community awareness through our Signature Program, Youth Leadership Academy, Select Programs, and Leadership To Your Door.
+This website outlines many educational workshops and seminars that will help you and your organization thrive in a competitive business environment.
+Whether you are looking for the deep dive provided in the nine-month Signature Program, or ½ day to full-day workshops designed for better teams, communication or management training, LJC has training for you!

-The LJC program began 20 years ago when a group of community representatives saw a need to develop leaders who could nurture visions and build consensus for our county’s future.
+The LJC program began in 1994 when a group of community representatives saw a need to develop leaders who could nurture visions and build consensus for our county’s future.
 Johnson County, just south of Indianapolis, was then (and continues to be) one of Indiana’s fastest-growing and changing communities.

 They asked: Who would lead and manage change, and how would they do it for the greater good?

 Duke Energy, formerly Cinergy/PSI, agreed to gauge public opinion about the future of leadership in Johnson County.
 Those surveyed wondered who would fill future volunteer vacancies and board leadership positions – and if those leaders were qualified to lead and serve.